Agency Testing

 How many stages of interface testing are planned?
 There are three phases of testing planned for the Financials and Payroll implementation.
 Each is described below

 How can agencies learn more about interface testing?
-An Interface Testing and Conversion workshop is planned for June 11, 2025.
-During the all-day event, the Project’s leadership, functional, and technical team members will provide information and discussion opportunities to support the understanding of agency data and business system readiness activities.
-This workshop will provide information and discussion opportunities to support the understanding of agency data and business systems readiness activities.
-Greater details will be shared on:
+An Interface Testing and Conversion workshop was held on June 11, 2025.
+During the all-day event, the Project’s leadership, functional, and technical team members provided information and discussion opportunities to support the understanding of agency data and business system readiness activities.
+You can learn more by viewing the Presentation and Video.

 Agency Build and Unit Test